 , seeking a second bachelor’s degree or pursuing a master’s in conjunction with their undergraduate program.

-Colleges of the liberal arts have a great opportunity to play a role in secondary education and provide challenging undergraduate programs for motivated younger students.
+Colleges of the liberal arts have a great opportunity to help improve secondary education, bridge the gap between secondary and postsecondary education, and provide opportunities for motivated younger students.
+Bard is a pioneer in early college education, which offers challenging undergraduate programs for intellectually curious adolescents.
 Bard has several initiatives for young scholars, including Bard College at Simon’s Rock

-, which enables exceptional students to begin college immediately after the 10th or 11th grade; Bard High School Early Colleges
+in Great Barrington, Massachusetts, which enables exceptional students to begin college immediately after the 10th or 11th grades, and the Bard Early Colleges